browserengineering/book/book/scheduling.md

 browser even faster and more responsive.
 For example, raster-and-draw often runs on its own thread so that the browser thread can handle events even while a new frame is being prepared.
-Likewise, modern browsers typically have a collection of network or IO threads, which move all interaction with the network or the file system off of the main thread.
+Likewise, modern browsers typically have a collection of network or input/output (I/O) threads, which move all interaction with the network or the file system off the main thread.

 [renderingng-architecture]: https://developer.chrome.com/blog/renderingng-architecture/#process-and-thread-structure